 In 2015, iconic Italian goalkeeper Gianluigi Buffon was asked about the top goalkeepers of his era.
 Unsurprisingly, he mentioned Manuel Neuer (for his aerial ability) and Iker Casillas (for his hands).

-Despite Čech’s tall and rather lanky frame (he’s 6 ft 5), his footwork was smooth, his movement in goal was swift, and his aerial ability was tough to overpower.
+Despite Čech’s tall, lanky frame (he’s 6 ft 5), his footwork was smooth, his movement in goal was swift, and his aerial ability was tough to overpower.
 He had a strong positional sense, and he was equally adept at organizing his defence and commanding his area.
-And while he was far from being a sweeper ‘keeper, his ability to kick the ball over great distances with either foot was a positive.
+And while he was far from being a sweeper ‘keeper, his ability to kick the ball over great distances with either foot was a plus.

-Given these qualities, it’s crazy how often Čech’s been overlooked by this decade’s soccer historians.
+Given these qualities, it’s crazy how often Čech’s been overlooked by list-makers this decade.

 Granted, Čech’s best years were in the first half of the 2010s.
 He opened the decade by winning the Premier League (as the league’s Golden Glove recipient) and FA Cup in 2010.
 Two seasons later, he made history by backstopping Chelsea to their first ever UEFA Champions League title as the final’s Fan’s Man of the Match.
 A year after that, he was a European champion again, this time by lifting the UEFA Europa League.
 For a brief period of time, Čech was the first starting goalkeeper to be the reigning champion of both titles simultaneously.

 But Čech’s post-2015 career wasn’t too bad either.
 After winning the League Cup in 2015, Čech joined Arsenal and immediately captured his fourth career Premier League Golden Glove Award.
 He assisted Arsenal in their 2016-17 FA Cup championship, and he played 11 games en route to the club’s appearance in the 2019 Europa League Final.